United States foreign policy in the Middle East: Mosaddeq and the Shah of Iran (1953)

 Opposed to foreign intervention in Iran and a keen nationalist, Mohammed Mosaddeq became the prime minister of Iran in 1951.
-Thus, when Mosaddeq was elected he chose to nationalize the Iranian oil industry, where previously British holdings had generated great profits for Britain through the Anglo-Iranian Oil Company.
-Furthermore, prior to the nationalization of Iranian oil, Mosaddeq had also cut all diplomatic ties with Britain.
+When Mosaddeq was elected he nationalized the Iranian oil industry, where previously British holdings had generated great profits for Britain through the Anglo-Iranian Oil Company.
+Prior to the nationalization of Iranian oil, Mosaddeq cut all diplomatic ties with Britain.

 The Shah of Iran, Mohammad Reza Pahlavi was opposed to the nationalization of Iranian oil as he feared this would result in an oil embargo, which would destroy Iran's economy and thus, the Shah was very concerned with the effect of Mosaddeq's policies on Iran.
 Equally worried were workers in the Iranian oil industry, when they experienced the economic effect of the sanctions on Iranian oil exports which Mosaddeq's policies had resulted in, and riots were happening across Iran.